 We'll update the grid and course descriptions below as new material is released.

-Unearthing the Bible is a unique mix of archaeology, history, social studies, and apologetics, recommended for grades 3-8.
+Unearthing the Bible is a unique mix of archaeology, history, social studies, and apologetics, recommended for grades 3-8 or ages 8-14.
 By studying the field of archaeology, students will learn that the history recorded in the Bible is confirmed by the history found in the ground.
 It is a video-based curriculum that includes a PDF workbook and answer key.
 While the level of difficulty is best suited for 3rd to 8th grades, we believe the content of the class is of interest and beneficial to older students (even whole families) and so the class could possibly be used for 9th to 12th grade as a quarter elective or partial credit.
-The 39 lessons of Unearthing the Bible are presented in an 8-week schedule.
+The 39 lessons of Unearthing the Bible are presented in an 15-week schedule.

-The final Science Shepherd high school preparatory course available for middle and high school is Fundamentals of Physics.
+The final Science Shepherd high school preparatory course available for middle school is Fundamentals of Physics.
 This text-based class studies the three states of matter, Newton's laws, waves, light, sound, nuclear physics, and more.
-9th and 10th grade students may find the course helpful before beginning a more advanced physics course, while those in 11th and 12th grade who will not be studying physics past high school could use the course as an elective.
-An optional lab manual is available.
+A comprehensive video course and optional lab manual is available.
+Fundamentals of Physics may be appropriate for 9th and 10th grade students who need an introductory course before taking a more advanced physics course, or as a "non-college prep" high school physics.

 Planning the middle school years?
 We recommend our three middle school courses be taken in the order Life Science (6th grade), Fundamentals of Chemistry (7th grade), Fundamentals of Physics (8th grade).

 Biology, now on its 3rd Edition, is a robust high school program, with a 700+ page textbook that serves as the foundation of the course.
-There is also an in-depth video course available for students who learn better with that format or with a mixed text/AV format.
+There is also an in-depth video course available for students who learn better with that format or with a mixed text/video format.
 Topics covered include basic biochemistry, cell structure and function, genetics, classification, human anatomy & physiology, a critical review of the creation and evolution origin models, ecology, and more.
 A lab component with lab manual and optional video presentation of all labs is also available that integrates seamlessly with the class schedule or can be completed as a standalone lab class.
 Biology is appropriate for any high school grade, but it is recommended that students complete Life Science or a similar high school-prep course before taking the class.

 We hope this is a helpful guide as you plan your homeschool science schedule.
 If you have any questions about our material, please feel free to contact us.

 Until next time!
+Science Shepherd